telekom/mltb2/CONTRIBUTING.md

 Make sure that you are still in the project directory.
 For example execute: `pyenv local 3.8.17`

+### Install Project with Poetry

+Execute `poetry install --all-extras` to install the project.
+This installs all dependencies, optional (extra) dependencies and needed linting, testing and documentation dependencies.
+The source is installed in [editable mode](https://pip.pypa.io/en/latest/cli/pip_install/#cmdoption-e).

 ## Manage your Pull Request

 - a new pull request should have the prefix `[WIP]` in its title: this indicates that you are still working on the PR